aroulin/FAT32-FS-Driver/report.md

 We choosed to give sizes to directories as linux does.
 The size of the directory is like the size of file, the number of clusters its directories entries take.

-We also implemented the atime,ctime,etc... fields and we had to convert the date format of the FAT32 to the on in linux.
+We also implemented the atime,ctime,etc... fields and we had to convert the date format of the FAT32 to the one (time_t) in linux.

+In order to really have zero memory leaks in valgrind, we also implemented a CTRL-C signal handler in order to `iconv_close` the iconv converter.